Russian communications satellite falls after launch

 Several incidents have marred the celebration of the 50 years since Yuri Gagarin's pioneering flight to space.
 A cargo craft taking supplies to astronauts aboard the International Space Station broke up in the atmosphere in August.

-Three Glonass navigation system satellites launched in December last year veered off course and crashed into the Pacific Ocean, costing Moscow around $160 million (102 million pounds) and setting back the programme to develop a rival to U.S. GPS.
+Three Glonass navigation system satellites launched in December last year veered off course and crashed into the Pacific Ocean, costing Moscow around $160 million and setting back the programme to develop a rival to U.S. GPS.